ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 You are free to reuse this data.
 This repository is **not** affiliated with the Virginia Hospital & Healthcare Association (VHHA) or the Virginia Department of Health (VDH).

+# Advisories

+- 2021-01-15: Today the VHHA added a "COVID-19 Vaccines Administered by Hospitals" statistic, but described it as a "weekly tally."
+I will monitor the values for a few days so I can better understand what they mean: if it will be a cumulative number that is just updated once a week or if the tally is going to reset on a weekly basis.

 # Fields
 Text appearing in quotes comes directly from the VHHA COVID-19 dashboard (as it appeared on December 26, 2020).
 An empty/missing value usually indicates the VHHA had not yet added the item to the dashboard as of the date indicated.